General Release Notes for Adobe Experience Manager 6.5

 Various enhancements have been made to the UI to make it more productive and easier to use.

 - The Select All action attempts to perform the action to all pages/assets, not just what has been loaded.
-A warning dialog will be shown if the action has not been upgraded to handle Bulk Actions
+A warning dialog is displayed if the action is not upgraded to handle Bulk Actions.

 Adobe does not plan to make further enhancements to the Classic UI.
 AEM 6.5 has the Classic UI included, and customers upgrading from earlier releases can keep using it as is.
 Note that Classic UI remains fully supported while being deprecated.
 Read more .